paulmouzas/paulmouzas.github.io/_posts/2015-03-04-Asteroids-Spaceship.md

 ---
 layout: post
 ---
-Learning about physics and trigonometry is actually fun with Pygame.
+I can't beleive learning about physics and trigonometry is actually fun with Pygame.
 I wrote this to learn how to add vectors and simulate the type of movement from Atari's Asteroid.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/yYtHLOhZtHQ" frameborder="0" allowfullscreen></iframe>

 Here is the code.
-I didn't get a chance to clean it up or add comment.
+I didn't get a chance to clean it up or add comments.
 {% highlight python %}
 import pygame
 import math